lueschem/edi/README.rst

 Instead of reinventing the wheel, edi leverages best of breed open source technologies:

 - Ansible_ is the tool of choice for doing the configuration management.
-- LXD_ or Podman_ allows you to run multiple OS twin instances on your development host.
+- LXD_ or Podman_ allow you to run multiple OS twin instances on your development host.
 - Yaml_ and Jinja2_ are the consistent way to write edi configuration files and Ansible playbooks.
 - Python_ is the language and ecosystem that makes the system integration efficient.
 - edi is supposed to be used on the `Ubuntu Linux`_ or `Debian Linux`_ distribution.